dOrgTech/OpenRaise/README.md

 # Bonding Curves For DAOs
 In this document, we'll describe how to configure your DAO to:
-1. deploy and administrate its own Bonding Curve
+1. Deploy and administrate its own Bonding Curve
-2. invest in Bonding Curves
+2. Invest in Bonding Curves

 *Note that the "Admin" & "Invest" schemes described below have been created for a specific bonding curve implementation, and cannot be used for all implementations.
 See the "Bonding Curve" section below to better understand the initial implementation we're building and supporting.
 In the future, more schemes will be developed to support different bonding curve implementations.*

 # Admin Scheme: Deploy & Administrate
 **[Feature]**
-The Admin Scheme enables a DAO to deploy new curves, and administrate previously deployed curves than an avatar now owns.
+The Admin Scheme enables a DAO to deploy new curves and administer existing curves owned by the DAO Avatar.
 Some examples of administrative functions may include:
 - Changing Parameters
 - Transfering Ownership
-- etc

 ## Architecture
 ![Architecture](./diagrams/out/admin_scheme_architecture.png)